servecore/servecore/README.md

 - 💡 Passionate about problem solving and clean code
 - 🛠️ Focused on backend & fullstack web development
+- 🔐 Strong interest in authentication, authorization, and system architecture
 - 🌱 Always learning new tools, frameworks, and best practices
 - 🤝 Open to collaboration and open-source projects